leefuller23/www/content/qtflix.md

 [Click here for live service status](https://uptime.statuscake.com/?TestID=zxyFr0T0gb).

-If you are having issues, please check here first before you contact Rachel or Lee.
+If you are having issues, please check the status page before you contact Rachel or Lee.
+If the system is down, we 100% already know!